waffle-iron/puppyrepo/README.md

 5. another PR test
 6. oh i thought would be a list. it's more like a long paragraph. why?
   7. will this work?
-  8. it did, but numbered it 1.
-wafflebot testing again